phanikiran1169/ROS_Basics/ROS1/python/README.md

 `self.image_sub = rospy.Subscriber("image_topic", Image, self.callback)`
 This declares that your node is subscribes to `image_topic` which of the type `sensor_msgs.msg.Image`.
 When new messages are received, callback (here it is self.callback) is invoked with the message as the first argument.

-We also changed up the call to rospy.init_node() somewhat.
-We've added the anonymous=True keyword argument.
+We also changed up the call to `rospy.init_node()`.
+We've added the `anonymous=True` keyword argument.
 ROS requires that each node have a unique name.
 If a node with the same name comes up, it bumps the previous one.
 This is so that malfunctioning nodes can easily be kicked off the network.
-The anonymous=True flag tells rospy to generate a unique name for the node so that you can have multiple listener.py nodes run easily.
+The `anonymous=True` flag tells rospy to generate a unique name for the node so that you can have multiple listener.py nodes run easily.

-The final addition, rospy.spin() simply keeps your node from exiting until the node has been shutdown.
-Unlike roscpp, rospy.spin() does not affect the subscriber callback functions, as those have their own threads.
+The final addition, `rospy.spin()` simply keeps your node from exiting until the node has been shutdown.
+Unlike roscpp, `rospy.spin()` does not affect the subscriber callback functions, as those have their own threads.

 ### Create a Launch file
 ```bash